SELLING

 We don't normally take on outside projects (it can become a bit like diving into a black hole to correct other dev's work).
 But when we're excited about the problem a Founder is solving, and see a great idea that just needs proper execution, we can approve a Code Takeover.

 In this case, the Founder's problem was one he had personally experienced several times: "I'd love to represent certain listings as a real estate agent, but unless I'm connected to the seller in some way, I don't get the opportunity.
 Heck, I'd even pay to represent some of these listings.
-So I tried to make a bidding app where I could."
+So I tried to make a bidding app where I could do just that."

-"Allow home owners to get paid by Agents for the right to sell their home?"
+"Allow homeowners to get paid by Agents for the right to sell their home?"
 We said...
-"That's kinda genius."
+"Well, that's kinda genius."

-So we approved a Code Takeover, and got to work.
-Beyond fixing all of the design and development flaws, we quickly noticed a glaring problem in his distribution strategy...
-Redy had no web presence to speak of.
-In the world of real estate, everyone uses web to search for solutions at some point, and by focusing on mobile-first experience, there was a massively missed opportunity to capture that organic audience.
+So we approved a Code Takeover, rolled up our sleeves, and dove in.
+Beyond fixing all of the design and development issues, we quickly noticed a bigger problem in his distribution strategy...
+Redy only had a native mobile app (ie you have to download it from the app stores to use it) without a web-responsive platform.
+In the world of real estate, it's extremely common to use web to search for solutions at some point, so by focusing on native mobile experience, there was a massively missed opportunity to capture his specific audience.

-In addition to fixing the mobile app, we also built a web-version of their app that would allow a more frictionless way to drive traffic to the Redy marketplace, and maximize their SEO traffic and Marketing strategy.
+So instead of fixing the native app, we advised building a desktop and web-responsive version their app that would allow a more frictionless way to drive traffic to the Redy marketplace, and maximize their SEO and Marketing strategy.

 And viola.
 It worked.

-This once misguided startup is now experiencing tremendous success with no signs of slowing down, turning their newfound traction into a whopping $20M Seed round - including investment from billionaire investor Ashton Kutcher (as That 70's Show fans, it still feels a bit odd to see Ashton and 'billionaire investor' together).
+This once misguided startup is now experiencing tremendous success with no signs of slowing down, turning their newfound traction into a whopping $20M Seed round - including investment from billionaire investor Ashton Kutcher (as That 70's Show fans, it still feels a bit odd to see the words 'Ashton' and 'billionaire investor' together).

-Either way, this case study is a great lesson for new app Founders: no matter how good your idea, if you have bad design, bad dev, and a misaligned distribution strategy, you're idea won't get the market (or investor) validation it deserves.
-Naked partners with you eliminate these kinds of avoidable risks.
+Either way, this case study is a great lesson for new app Founders: no matter how good your idea, if your product and distribution strategies are misaligned, your idea won't get the market validation it deserves.
+And without market validation, it's a lot harder to raise $20M....

 Client: